vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ## Prepare the weather forecast

 For the daily forecast, we change the call slightly: We use `forecast` instead of `weather`, in the endpoint.
 The rest of the logic stays the same.
-This example shows how to use the geographical coordinates, instead of the city name.
+This example shows how to use the geographical coordinates, instead of the city name:

 ```url
 http://api.openweathermap.org/data/2.5/forecast/daily?lat=25.0375198&lon=121.5636796&units=metric&appid=59067774c13632559